roy-rishi/syncify/README.md

 Sync spotify players across two or more devices on separate accounts.

 ## usage
 The client app must be ran on each device.
 Whichever client starts first chooses a code and shares it for the other client to use to join the same session.
 The server can differntiate between different sessions, allowing for concurrent sessions.
-[DMG installers](https://github.com/roy-rishi/syncify/releases) for macOS are included.
-Tested on macOS Ventura (13.3 22E252 arm64) and macOS Ventura (13.5.1 22G90 Intel).
+[DMG installers](https://github.com/roy-rishi/syncify/releases) for macOS are included, but may not be up to date.
+Tested on macOS Ventura (13.3 22E252 arm64), macOS Ventura (13.5.1 22G90 Intel), and macOS Monterey (Intel).
+Compatible with macOS 11.0 and above.

 The server must be run on a central computer or on any one of the devices running the client app and should be accessible by both client apps.
 ### run clients